How to Use the Project Merge Feature

 Thus, Project Merge allows you to not only add new topics to the master help project, but also to update existing topics that might have been modified in a sub-project.

 You can use the Project Merge (File|Merge) feature to work on a help project by a team of technical writers.
 This implies that you create a master help project that will be handled by the project manager, and also sub-projects that will be handled by individual writers working on a specific set of topics.

 Thus, you can import topics from the sub-projects to the master project by using the "Add as New" merge mode.
 In case a writer has made changes to some topics in his/her sub-project that you have already imported to the master project, you can simply update those topics by using the "Replace by Context" merge mode.

-It is recommended to use different ranges of Context IDs for topics in each of the sub-projects (e.g. from 10-990 in one sub-project, from 1000-1990 in another sub-project, and so on.).
+It is recommended to use different ranges of Context IDs for topics in each of the sub-projects (e.g. from 10 to 1000 in one sub-project, from 1010 to 2000 in another sub-project, and so on.).
 This will help you avoid collisions between Context ID values when importing topics from a sub-project into the master help project.

 If necessary, you can use the Context Tool to renumber the Context ID values of existing topics in a sub-project.

 Translating a Help Project into Other Languages